Un1q32/pfetch/README.md

 # Valid: package manager name (first arguement passed to the count_pkg function)
 PF_DISABLED_PACKAGE_MANAGERS=""

-# Enable slow package managers that are disabled by default.
+# Enable slower package managers that are disabled by default.
 # You can enable only certain package managers by setting this
 # and adding unwanted package managers to PF_DISABLED_PACKAGE_MANAGERS.
 # Default: unset